eka-foundation/media/audiobook-template/README.md

 After you have generated an audio mp3 file, please email Anish Mangal a link to access the file, so he can upload it to the [anchor.fm](http://anchor.fm) website.

+[Here](https://anchor.fm/eka-foundation/episodes/Enmeshed-in-la-la-land-The-Long-Road----to-Apricots-e3c4gk) is a reference podcast which covers these elements.

 Thats all folks!